If you’ve been searching for a car loan, then you’ve probably stumbled across the terms ‘secured’ and ‘unsecured’.

-A secured loan is one where an asset (usually the one you’re buying with the loan) is used as collateral against the loan.
+A secured car loan is one where an asset (the car you’re buying) is used as collateral against the loan.
 This means that in the event that you fail to meet your repayments, the lender has the right to send in the repo men to take the asset off you to recuperate its funds.

 Secured loans are the more common type of loan.
 A home loan is probably the largest secured loan you’ll ever take out, where the house it’s bought with is the security on the loan.
 If you don’t meet the repayments, the lender has the right to take the house from you and sell it to recoup its money.
 A car loan is essentially the same, with the car you’re buying used as security.